Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

+Note that for the ($\mathbf{q}=0$) Sarma phases, we will use the pairing fluctuation theory described in Ref.~\cite{Guo2009PRA} to determine the superfluid and pseudogap regions.

 Figure \ref{fig:Unitary} shows the calculated $T$--$p$ phase diagram for a homogeneous $^{6}$Li--$^{40}$K mixture at unitarity.
 Pairing takes place below the pairing temperature $T^*$ (black solid curve).
-A stable FFLO state exists only when $^{40}$K is the majority, including FFLO superfluid (yellow shaded area) at low $T$ and FFLO type of pseudogap (PG) phase (gray region) at intermediate $T$, both at relatively high $p$.
-For the latter, there is no phase coherence but the pair dispersion reaches its minimum at momentum $\mathbf{q}\ne 0$.
-For lower $p$, FFLO states become unstable and phase separation (PS) take places at low $T$ (dotted region), whereas Sarma superfluid (brown area) and pseudogap states exist at intermediate $T$.
-The (green) line that separates the PS and the FFLO phases is given by the stability condition Eq.~(\ref{eq:sta}), and the magenta line denotes where $\mathbf{q}$ drops to zero.
-When $^{6}$Li is dominant, i.e., $p<0$, phase separation dominates the low $T$ region.
+A mean-field FFLO solution exists to the lower right of the (red) $\mathbf{q}=0$ line.
+However, stable FFLO states exist only when $^{40}$K is the majority at relatively high $p$ (in the grey shaded area).
+For lower $p$, FFLO states become unstable and phase separation take places at low $T$ (dotted region), whereas Sarma superfluid (brown area) and pseudogap states exist at intermediate $T$.
+The (green) line that separates the PS and the FFLO phases is given by the stability condition Eq.~(\ref{eq:sta}).
+When $^{6}$Li is the majority, i.e., $p<0$, phase separation dominates the low $T$ region.
 Note here that, as we focus on the FFLO phases, we do not distinguish superfluid and pseudogap states in the PS regions.
-The boundary between the Sarma and the PS phases for $p<0$ is determined by the instability condition $\partial^{2}\Omega_{S}/\partial\Delta^{2}<0$.
-Within the Sarma phase, one finds intermediate temperature superfluid, similar to the equal mass case \cite{Chien06}.
+Furthor details regarding non-FFLO related phases can be found in Ref.~\cite{Guo2009PRA}.

 Shown in Fig. \ref{fig:BCS} is the (near-)BCS counterpart of Fig.~\ref{fig:Unitary} at $1/k_{F}a=-1$, with much weaker pseudogap effects.
 Here we find stable FFLO phases for $p<0$ as well, when $^{6}$Li is the majority.
-This is different from Refs.~\cite{Stoof09prl,*Stoof10pra,Stoof12pra}, which found no LO or supersolid states in the BCS regime for $p<0$.
+This is different from Refs.~\cite{Stoof09prl,Stoof10pra,Stoof12pra}, which found no LO or supersolid states in the BCS regime for $p<0$.
 The $p>0$ part is rather similar to the unitary case, except that everything moves to lower $p$ and lower $T$ due to weaker pairing strength.
 For $p<0$, the $\mathbf{q}=0$ line splits the PS phase into two regions, representing unstable Sarma (upper) and FFLO (lower part) phases, respectively.

-In both Figs.~\ref{fig:Unitary} and \ref{fig:BCS}, we have found a Lifshitz-like point (as labeled ``LP''), below which ``FFLO PG'' states emerge.
-However, since the transition from the unpaired ``Normal'' phase to the ``PG'' or ``FFLO PG'' phase is a crossover rather than a true phase transition, such LPs may not be as pronounced as one would expect for that associated with true phase transitions.
-This result should be contrasted with that of Refs.~\cite{Stoof09prl,*Stoof10pra,Stoof12pra}, which found true LO or supersolid states below the LPs, due to the absence of the pseudogap effects in their treatment.